 Sales people from the industry who have a live address book?

 Hungrier sales people?

 Graduate sales staff?

 This is costly, high risk, and fraught with danger.

-Continuous, Predictable Sales Improvement – Things to Think About
+Continuous, Predictable Sales Improvement and Business Development – Things to Think About

 Take the sales team with you.
 Put them at the centre of any sales improvement drive, accountability, responsibility and control.